 The housing market slowdown has also been reflected in riad prices.
-Based on Global Property Guide research conducted in October 2016, riad prices in Marrakech have fallen to around US$2,400 per sq. m., as compared to the US$3,000 or sometimes up to US$4,000 per sq. m. in mid-2009.
-Riads now cost between US$200,000 to US$1 million, depending on the size.
+Based on Global Property Guide research, riad prices in Marrakech have fallen in recent years to around US$2,400 per sq. m., as compared to the US$3,000 or sometimes up to US$4,000 per sq. m. in mid-2009.
+Riads now cost between US$200,000 to US$1 million, depending on size.
 A 500 sq m. riad, which might then have sold for the equivalent of US$1.5 million, would now fetch US$1.2 million.
 Older riads are offered in the market for US$200,000 or even less.

 Attractive rental yields

-Gross rental yields in Morocco remain attractive based on recent Global Property Guide research conducted in October 2016.
+Gross rental yields in Morocco remain attractive based on Global Property Guide research.

 In Marrakech, apartments have rental yields of between 6.5% and 7%.